iLink-CyberShARE/swim-api/README.md

-# SWIM Core Services
+# SWIM-API
-Restful API for the Sustainable Water Through Integrated Modeling Platform.
+Restful API for the core backend services of the Sustainable Water Through Integrated Modeling Platform.

 This API provides a programmatic interface for the SWIM modeling database, user database and logger database.